 Man-made semi-conductors are usually made from silicon or germanium which are metalloids (or semi-metals), the elements that come between the metals and non-metals in the Periodic Table, and there is more about them on my Chemical Elements Page.

 To understand the next Paragraphs in this Section it might be helpful if you have a copy of the Periodic Table in front of you.In a silicon crystal each atom is fixed in a position in a lattice.
-Each silicon atom has four electrons in its outermost shell, and each of these is shared by one of the four atoms surounding it.
+Each silicon atom has four electrons in its valence (outermost) shell, and each of these is shared by one of the four silicon atoms surounding it.
 So these electrons are not free to move, and silicon is a non-conductor.
 (Germanium also has four electrons in its outermost shell and so can also be used to make a diode.
-To understand the electron shells in elements in Periods 4 and 5 which include the transition elements we need to know a little about p and s orbitals but I hope you can still understand what follows without it.)
+To understand the valence shells of elements in Periods 4 and 5 which include the transition elements we need to know a little about p and s orbitals but I hope you can still understand what follows without it.)

 If we take a silicon crystal and dope it in such a way that an area of n-type silicon touches an area of p-type silicon we have an np junction.These np junctions form the basis of almost all circuits involving semiconductors.